 Owl Box Overview

 Thank you for your interest in Hungry Owl Project nesting boxes.
-We sell four types of nesting boxes, box plans (if you'd like to build your own) and have options to help you with just about every aspect of owl boxes: on-site consultations, box cleaning and complete management programs for vineyards, ranches, HOAs, schools, and private residences.
+We sell nesting boxes for a number of different birds, owl box plans, and have options to help you with just about every aspect of owl boxes.
+We offer services such as owl box installation, box cleaning and nesting box consultations for vineyards, ranches, HOAs, schools, and private residences.
 Additionally, we are a non-profit.
-Your support to us, is support for owls and our shared environment.
+When you support Hungry Owl Project you support our work to protect owls and our shared environment.

 Why Nesting Boxes?